China: Draconian repression of Muslims in Xinjiang amounts to crimes against humanity

 - Muslim ethnic groups forced to abandon their religious traditions, cultural practices and local languages

 - More than 50 former camp detainees give harrowing new testimonies with detailed inside look at internment conditions and treatment

-- Amnesty International campaign calls for closure of internment camps, with over 60 detailed casefiles on those thought to be currently detained
+- Amnesty International calls for closure of internment camps, with over 60 detailed casefiles on those thought to be currently detained

 Uyghurs, Kazakhs and other predominantly Muslim ethnic minorities in China’s Xinjiang Uyghur Autonomous Region face systematic state-organized mass imprisonment, torture and persecution amounting to crimes against humanity, Amnesty International said as it launched a new report and campaign today.

 In the 160-page report, , Amnesty International’s Crisis Response team released dozens of new testimonies from former detainees detailing the extreme measures taken by Chinese authorities since 2017 to essentially root out the religious traditions, cultural practices and local languages of the region’s Muslim ethnic groups.
 Carried out under the guise of fighting “terrorism”, these crimes have targeted ethnic Uyghurs, Kazakhs, Hui, Kyrgyz, Uzbeks and Tajiks.

 Chinese authorities have built one of the world’s most sophisticated surveillance systems and a vast network of hundreds of grim “transformation-through-education” centres – actually, internment camps – throughout Xinjiang.
 Torture and other ill-treatment is systematic in the camps and every aspect of daily life is regimented in an effort to forcibly instil a secular, homogeneous Chinese nation and Communist party ideals.